openstreetmap/iD/CONTRIBUTING.md

 search terms literally -- use a set of synonyms and related terms appropriate to the target language, separated by commas.

-You can check your translations in the [master deployment](http://preview.ideditor.com/master/) (http://preview.ideditor.com/master/), which is updated every 10 minutes with the latest code and translation strings.
+You can check your translations in the [`develop` branch preview deployment](https://ideditor.netlify.com), which is updated every 10 minutes with the latest code and translation strings.

 [iD translation project on Transifex](https://www.transifex.com/projects/p/id-editor/)